 When attaching driven components to the shaft, lock the shaft against rotation by holding the driven component with a suitable tool.
 Do not try to lock the motor by pushing anything through the ventilation holes or into the motor to jam the armature as this could cause serious damage.
 Components which are a tight fit on the shaft should be pressed using suitable distance pieces, and removed using a puller whose pressure screw presses on the end of the shaft.
-The use of a hammer or levers is likely to damage the bearings, making them noisy and shortening their life.
+The use of a hammer or lever is likely to damage bearings, making them noisy and shortening their life.
 Taper locks may be used to fit components to the shaft; they avoid the need for force fits and also prevent fretting.
+Care must be exercised that the correct key-stock is used on shafts.
+Using a key-way with a taper-lock adapter can cause some minor distortions or even cracking of the armature shaft if tightened too hard.

 Total allowable indicator run out on shafts is .002".
 Shafts are continually checked to ensure tolerance compliance through the entire manufacturing process.
 The raw stock used on 9" diameter motors is 1 5/8", while the raw stock for 11" motors is 2.25".
-Care must be exercised that the correct key-way is used on shafts.
-Using a key-way with a taper-lock adapter can cause some minor distortions or even cracking of the armature shaft if tightened too hard.
+Normal key stock is economical 1018 grade, not rated for hardness, 416 stainless may also be used.